How Teletherapy Compares to Office Sessions: Factors to Consider

 Confidentiality and Privacy: Teletherapy sessions are just as confidential as in-office visits through the use of modern video conferencing platforms with secure encryption.
 The telemedicine platforms such as Doxy.me and Zoom can provide a HIPAA-compliant video portal that is easily accessible on your laptop, tablet or smartphone.

 Familiar Settings and the “Doorway Effect”: Instead of being a visitor to the counselor’s office, with teletherapy your counselor becomes a “temporary guest” in your personal domain.
 Being in your familiar surroundings after a session can also help increase your retention and application of what you learned by reducing the distractions of the “doorway effect.”
 This phenomenon was identified in studies from 2011 which reveal how walking through one or more doorways seems to “re-set” some part of our cognitive awareness, making us forget what we had been thinking or even feeling just moments before.
 This helps explain how people respond after a teletherapy session concludes, and they can remain sitting in a familiar and personal setting.
 Individuals can reflect on insights gained, and couples often continue a productive and emotionally intimate dialogue with each other.

-Reduction of Scheduling and Transportation Obstacles: The convenience of teletherapy can be particularly appreciated to relieve the challenges of these types of situations:
+Reduction of Scheduling and Transportation Obstacles: The convenience of teletherapy can relieve the challenges of these types of situations:

 - You’re feeling exhausted from your long day and would rather head back to the comfort of your home than drive to another office appointment.